whole-tale/wt-design-docs/.github/ISSUE_TEMPLATE/TEST_PLAN.md

    1. Optionally `pip install bdbag` and `bdbag --validate full .`
 1. Run the exported tale and confirm that it builds and runs as expected
    1. Follow instructions in README.md

+## Versions

+* [ ] Tale Versioning
+1. Create a new tale or open a tale that you own
+1. Expand Tale Version panel (on the right)
+1. Create a New Version: `init`
+1. Modify metadata, upload a file, and attach a dataset to the Tale
+1. Create another new version: `modified`
+1. While viewing Run > Files > External Data, restore from `init` - you should see no datasets
+1. Rename the `modified` Version to `something else`
+1. In the same view, restore back to `something else` - you should see the dataset you added
+1. Run the tale.
+Confirm the versions are available under `../versions` in-container and that the contents including metadata are as expected
+1. View Info for a version
+1. Rename a version.
+Confirm rename in container.
+1. Export a version.
+Confirm exported version matches selected version.
+1. Delete a version.
+Confirm deletion in container.

+* [ ] Publish/export version
+1. Create a new tale
+1. Upload files but do not create a version
+1. Publish the tale
+1. Note that there is a new version in the version panel
+1. Confirm that the data files in the published artifact are correct
+1. Repeat for export
+1. Confirm manifest contents including vocabulary

+## Recorded Runs

+* [ ] Create tale from Github
+1. Create tale from Github repo https://github.com/whole-tale/rrun-test
+1. Select JupyterLab environment
+1. Create and start the tale
+1. Select "..." > "Recorded Run" with script run.sh
+1. Confirm recorded run completes successully
+1. Select history icon > "Perform Run" with script notfound.sh
+1. Confirm recorded run fails
+1. Select Files > Recorded Runs.
+You should see two runs, one COMPLETED and one FAILED
+1. Select Files > Saved Versions.
+You should see a single version.
+Confirm that the version name matches the history panel.
+1. Rename the version, confirm that it updates in the File manager and history panel for runs.
+1. Attempt to remove the version, confirm error "ersion is in use by a run and cannot be deleted."
+1. Rename one of the runs.
+Confirm it is renamed in the history panel and in-container.
+1. Remove both of the runs.
+Confirm they are removed in the history panel and in-container.
+1. Confirm that you can now remove the version

+* [ ] Copy versions and runs
+1. Using the above tale, select "..." > "Recorded Run" with script run.sh
+1. Share the tale with a user with view-only permissions
+1. As the view-only, run the tale and confirm versions and runs are copied
+1. Remove copy of the tale
+1. Share the tale with edit permissions
+1. Confirm that versions and runs can be renamed but not deleted.
+1. Share the tale with owner permissions
+1. Confirm that versions and runs can be deleted

 ## Settings